GMOD/Apollo/docs/Architecture.md

 ### GWT web-app

 When GWT compiles, it loads files into the web-app directory.
 When it loads up annotator, it goes to annotator index (the way things get loaded) it does an include annotator.nocache.js file, and with that, it includes all GWT stuff for the /annotator/index route.
+The src/gwt/org/bbop/apollo/gwt/ contains much code and the src/gwt/org/bbop/apollo/gwt/Annotator.gwt.xml is a central config file for the GWT web-app.